CodeOp-tech/fs26-group-B/README.md

 VITE_PUSHER_KEY=
 ```

-Don't forget to create your .gitignore file and add .env (in both the root directory and client directory)!
+*Don't forget to create your .gitignore file and add .env (in both the root directory and client directory)!*

+<a name="Adding Pusher"></a>

+### Adding Pusher

+To populate the Pusher details in your .env files:

+1. Navigate to [Pusher](https://pusher.com/) and create an account.
+2. Once logged in you should see your [Pusher dashboard](https://dashboard.pusher.com/).
+Here you need to click "manage" on the channels card.
+3. Now you can click "Create app" in the top right of the page and fill in the form:
+  - Fill in a name for the app (we used "its-a-date")
+  - Select a cluster (we used eu)
+  - You don't need to tick the box for "Create apps for multiple environments?"
+  - Frontend: React
+  - Backend: Node.js
+4. Navigate to "App Keys" in the left nav and copy the keys you have generated into the .env files that you've just created.

 <a name="Running the Backend"></a>